Partner, Key Account Manager

 Something personal

-1) How would you describe your work in one sentence?
+1) How would you describe your job in one sentence?

-2) What has influenced you in your life and how is it reflected in your work?
+2) What has influenced you in life, and how does it show up in your work?

 3) Why do you work for humancraft?

-4) What has been your biggest challenge in humancraft so far?
+4) What has been your biggest challenge at humancraft so far?

-4) What effect does your work have on your personal development and professional path?
+5) How does your work influence your personal development and career?

-6) What do you think are the biggest challenges facing corporate education today and how does humancraft try to solve these challenges?
+6) What are the biggest challenges in corporate education today, and how is humancraft addressing them?

-In addition to the technological boom and the change of generations, the age-old challenge (not only) of our field is the so-called "knowledge-doing gap".
-Why people don't actually do what they know they should do.
-The efficiency of applying knowledge to real practice is about 15%, which is the level of a steam engine.
-Well, we at humancraft are trying to improve it in every possible way. :)
+Besides the technology boom and generational change, one of the timeless challenges of our field — and not only ours — is the so-called “knowledge-doing gap”: why people do not actually do what they know they should be doing.
+The effectiveness of applying knowledge in real-life practice is around 15%, which is roughly the level of the steam engine.
+At humancraft, we are doing everything we can to improve that. :)